RockArtist33/Lab-4/README.md

 # Lab-4 - Cookie clicker type game
 Lab 4
-A simple Pygame powered clicker game with the currency being money and you having to print as much as you can, becoming rich and owning a bunch of cash that you definetly leggally obtained
+A simple Pygame powered clicker game with the currency being money and you having to print as much as you can, becoming rich and owning a bunch of cash that you definetly leggally obtained.
+There were 3 people working on this and being our first collaborative projects everything was allover the place, but we managed to get a finilized version of the game which were all happy about, theres definetly more that can be added, but i'd say were all proud of this project/lab/assignment!

 <img src="https://user-images.githubusercontent.com/79339771/196797401-b23ffe13-25bc-4113-82af-a26b3e7a3f81.png" width=31% height=31%>ᅟ؜
 <img src="https://user-images.githubusercontent.com/79339771/196797405-ee92346b-f580-447a-afec-6b3cfec4c31e.png" width=31% height=31%>ᅟ